-Recently I was asked on Quora a question which was actually on “When the advertising creative didn’t worked?”
-Question was as following:
+Recently I was asked on Quora a question which was actually on “When the advertising creative didn’t work?”
+The actual eight was as follows:

 Sharing my answer below:

-Yes, creative idea alone can never ensure success of the product.
-History is filled with such examples of very popular advertisement of their times which failed to drive enough sales for the best of the companies or brands.
-Great Ogilvy wrote a book which has hundreds of such examples.
+Yes, an advertisement’s creative idea alone can never ensure the success of the product.
+One will find enough such examples of trendy ads of their times which failed to drive enough sales for the best of the companies or brands.
+Great Ogilvy wrote a book that has hundreds of such examples.

-Recent study released by Nielsen shows that 30% of Media Spent was waste in India and that echoes your point.
-This has two basic reasons behind it – 1) Advertisement Creative was bad 2) Consumers don’t trust advertising any more.
+A recent study released by Nielsen shows that 30% of Media Spent was waste in India and that echoes your point.
+Wastage happens because of two primary reasons – 1) Advertisement Creative was terrible 2) Consumers don’t trust advertising anymore.

-I have been facing this question for last 8 years everyday as TV Advertising which I creat is known to drive sales and have created more than 155 TVCs for top FMCG MNC and Indian brands.
-I live deep in this conflict world and my client every now and than come to me to add sales effectiveness to their marketing mix.
+I have been facing this question for the last eight years everyday as TV Advertising which I creat is known to drive sales and have created more than 155 TVCs for top FMCG MNC and Indian brands.
+I live deep in this conflicted world and my client now and then come to me to add sales effectiveness to their marketing mix.

-To analyse campaign success one need to first decide that what standards of measuring advertising effectiveness one is going to adopt?
+To analyze campaign success, one needs first to decide what standards of measuring advertising effectiveness one are going to adopt?

-So my advise to you will be that go for sales parameters to measure success of your creative.
+So my advice to you will be that, go for sales parameters to measure the success of your creative.

 Sometime back I wrote a blog which resounds your point: https://www.sanjeev.co/con